Azure Synapse Analytics

-You can access Azure Synapse from Databricks using the Azure Synapse connector, a data source implementation for Apache Spark that uses Azure Blob storage, and PolyBase or the COPY
+You can access Azure Synapse from Databricks using the Azure Synapse connector, which uses the COPY

-statement in Azure Synapse to transfer large volumes of data efficiently between a Databricks cluster and an Azure Synapse instance.
+statement in Azure Synapse to transfer large volumes of data efficiently between a Databricks cluster and an Azure Synapse instance using an Azure Data Lake Storage Gen2 storage account for temporary staging.

 Note